 But, after a while, even your competitors discover it: maybe you license its use or they create similar alternatives.
 The fact is that the bulbs are all the same again, and of course your profits suffer.
 What can you do?
 Find a new competitive advantage, in something different; it could be, for example, excellent customer service.

-No, not that you have to get into selling light bulbs-this example is just for me to make you understand the difference between hard skills and soft skills.
+No, not that you have to get into selling light bulbs-this example is just for me to make you understand the difference between hard skills e soft skills.

 But what exactly are they?

-Le soft skills are those core skills sought after in every profession, which do not have to do with your technical know-how and are not dependent on your acquired knowledge.
+Le soft skills are those fundamental skills sought in every profession, which do not have to do with your technical know-how and which do not depend on the knowledge you have acquired.

 They consist of a mix of social, interpersonal and communication skills, character traits, attitudes, professional attitudes and mindset, as well as social and emotional characteristics.
 Teamwork, patience, time management, communication, are just a few examples.
 They may be traits that are proper to your personality or that you have obtained through life experiences.